Harry Humphries: ISS (International Security Solutions LLC)

-While most of his work is with GSGI, Humphries also owns and operates ISS, a security consulting firm specializing in government contracts related to domestic counter-terrorism preparedness with a focus on Weapons of Mass Destruction (WMD's).
+While most of his work is with GSGI, Humphries also owns and operates ISS, a security consulting firm specializing in government contracts related to domestic counter-terrorism preparedness with a focus on Weapons of Mass Destruction.

-Qualifications/capabilities
+Qualifications/Capabilities

 Humphries is a graduate of various tactical/military/law enforcement programs in several states and countries.
 A former Navy SEAL, he also earned these qualifications: